Multi-buy deal 15% off two or more*

 Meet the Maker - Alice Berry

-Alice Berry is a multidisciplinary artist, based in Tāmaki Makaurau.
-Her distinctive style is colourful, playful and feel good.
-Alice draws on her experiences, intuition, and the numerous travels and adventures she has embarked upon to inform her paintings.
+Alice Berry is a multidisciplinary artist from Tauranga, now based in Tāmaki Makaurau.
+Her distinctive style is inspired by her experiences, intuition, and the numerous travels and adventures she has had.
 Her love of nature can be seen in the organic shapes, themes, and textures in her artwork.

 How did you start your career as an artist?